rln0005/OSA_RNAseq/README.md

 # OSA_RNAseq
-This repository contains the scripts used for processing canine osteosarcoma RNAseq data in the proposed manuscript titled "Transcriptomic Analysis of Canine Osteosarcoma".
+This repository contains the scripts used for processing canine osteosarcoma RNAseq data in the proposed manuscript titled "Transcriptomic Analysis of Canine Osteosarcoma from a Precision Medicine Perspective Reveals Limitations of Differential Gene Expression Studies".

 The scripts were used sequentially as follows:
 1_Quality.sh :: assess quality of raw sequence data using FastQC